 Exchanging Valentines is the climax of most Valentine's Day parties.
-Many children work hard at home writing their classmates' names, jotting down personal notes or even making cards from scratch.
+Many children work hard at home writing their classmates' names, jotting down personal notes, or even making cards from scratch.
 They're excited to give them to their friends, and probably even more excited to see what everyone else brought.

-Require the students to bring a card for every student in class.
+Require the students to bring a card for every student in the class.
 Purchase some extra boxes of cards and have the teacher quietly offer them ahead of time to kids who might not be able to afford their own.

 The teacher might want to have the students make mailboxes or card-collecting pockets ahead of time, too, in order to hold the cards on Valentine's Day.

 Online resources for printable cards abound, as do ideas for making homemade cards.

 As the cards are being exchanged, serve the Valentine's Day snacks and treats.

 The menu might include cookies, mini cupcakes, and pink lemonade.